 Support staff

 Find out about pay, allowances, leave and other entitlements for support staff.
-The roles support staff perform include teachers' aide, personal assistant, librarian, executive officer and general office work.
+These roles include teacher aide, personal assistant, librarian, executive officer and general office work.

-The rights and responsibilities specified in an employment agreement must be adhered to.
-This page supports boards and support staff to understand the rights and responsibilities that are associated with their roles, as stated in a support staff member’s employment agreement.
+This page supports boards and support staff to understand the rights and responsibilities that are associated with support staff roles, as stated in a support staff member’s employment agreement.

 Employment agreements